kittyadventures/coding_challenge/implimentation.md

 ## Decisions

 It was a super nice weekend, so in order to save time I decided MVP was happy path only.
+Next iteration would take into account clarifying questions.

 ### Workflow